 Nicolas (violin) finished his master degree with the highest distinction from CNSM in Lyon studying under prof. Marianne Piketty.
 Moreover, Nicolas studied at Universität der Künste in Berlin and at the Royal Academy of Music in Aarhus (RAMA) under prof. Mo Yi.
 In 2019 he graduated from the Soloist Class at RAMA.
 Nicolas has won several prizes including the first prize in the Young Soloist competition Mille Sources (2011) and the audience prize in the Danish String Competition (2018).
 As soloist, he has played with the Danish Sinfonietta and Petite Philharmonie of Grenoble and as chamber musician, he has participated in festivals such as Les Rencontres Musicales de Haute Provence and Musique aux 4 Horizons.
 Nicolas is employed at The Danish Sinfonietta and at the Royal Academy of Music in Aarhus.

-Agnes (violin) is currently studying in the Soloist Class at the Danish National Academy of Music in Odense under violinist Sakari Tepponen.
-Agnes holds a bachelor's and master's degree from the Royal Academy of Music in Aarhus, where she has studied under prof. Mo Yi.
+Agnes (violin) graduated from the Soloist Class at the Danish National Academy of Music in Odense in june 2021 where she studied with violinist Sakari Tepponen.
+Furthermore she holds a bachelor's and master's degree from the Royal Academy of Music in Aarhus, where she has studied under prof. Mo Yi.
 Agnes has moreover studied in Paris under prof. Ami Flammer.
 She has participated in a number of masterclasses and festivals in Europe, South Korea and the U.S.A.
 Alongside studies, Agnes’ career includes teaching, mainly as a music teacher at MusikSak - a socially motivated orchestra school for children and young people in Aarhus.
-Due to this project, Agnes has had fine opportunities to teach at festivals around Europe.ropa.
+Due to this project, Agnes has had fine opportunities to teach at festivals around Europe.

 Daniel (violin/viola) has studied violin at the Royal Academy of Music in Aarhus (RAMA) under Michelle Makarski and Tue Lautrup and in Verona at the Conservatorio F. E. Dall’Abaco under Vinicio Capriotti and Alberto Martini.
 In 2014 he completed his bachelor's degree at RAMA and was subsequently employed by the Aarhus Symphony Orchestra.
 He is frequently in demand as a chamber and orchestra musician and has participated in a number of festivals and projects around the world.
 Alongside his musical career, Daniel cultivates a more academic approach to music, and is invited in the Autumn of 2021 to present his master thesis on the Czech composer Leoš Janácek at the Carl Nielsen Studies Conference Biennale at the University of Newcastle.